-Broadway Ticket Lottery
+Broadway Ticket Lottery in New York City

 Guide To Getting Discounted Broadway Show Tickets through Broadway Ticket Lotteries

 Broadway Producers Began Offering Ticket Lotteries in 1995

 The Broadway lottery ticket model was developed by the producers of Rent back in 1995 to create interest in their show and to keep a few tickets for the show within price-reach of fans who cannot afford the steep prices that Broadway shows had escalated to.
 That sentiment is even more appropriate today.
 Providing the ticket lottery also stops die-hard's from camping out overnight on the New York City streets for the General Rush tickets, as many Broadway shows may annoy neighboring businesses if they allowed General Rush tickets to get out-of-hand.
 Therefore Broadway lottery tickets are a great solution as it doesn't cause havoc on the street and the show benefits from the buzz and goodwill that it creates.